LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 > Doing things right is difficult!

-- Observer Oattern is not save!
+- Observer Pattern is not save!
     - Race conditions
     - Dead-Locks
     - Use non-locking algorithms!